soulverteam/SoulverCore/README.md

 Additionally, SoulverCore has been designed to have no 3rd party dependencies & work across all Apple platforms.

-## Performance
-Most calculations are evaluated by SoulverCore in less than half a millisecond ⚡️!
-So, while SoulverCore classes are thread-safe, it's so fast that there is typically no need to perform single calculations off the main thread of your application.

 ## Requirements
 - Xcode 15+
 - Swift 5.9+